 \paragraph*{Programs and definitions.} A program is typable if all of its definitions are typable, and its body has unit type.
 A definition $\fndef{f}{\seq{x : \tya}}{\tyb}{\tma}$ is typable if $\tma$ has type $\tyb$ under environment $\seq{x : \tya}$.

 \paragraph*{Terms.} Term typing has the judgement $\tseq[\prog]{\tyenv}{\tma}{\tya}$, which states that when defined in the context of program $\prog$, under environment $\tyenv$, term $\tma$ has type $\tya$.
 We omit the $\prog$ parameter in the rules for readability.
 Rule \textsc{T-Var} types a variable in a singleton environment; we account for weakening in \textsc{T-Sub}.
-Rule \textsc{T-Const} types a constant under an empty environment; we assume an implicit schema mapping constants to types, and assume at least the unit value $()$ of type $\one$.
+Rule \textsc{T-Const} types a constant under an empty environment; we assume an implicit schema mapping constants to types, and assume the existence of at least the unit value $()$ of type $\one$.
 Rule \textsc{T-App} types function application according to the definition in $ \prog$.
 Each argument must be typable under a disjoint type environment to avoid aliasing mailbox names in the body of the function.

 Rule \textsc{T-Let} types sequential composition.
-The subject of the $\calcwd{let}$ expression must be returnable; since $\scombtwo{\tyenv_1}{\tyenv_2}$ is defined, we know that if the subject (typable using $\tyenv_1$) contains a returnable variable, then it cannot appear in $\tyenv_2$.
-This avoids aliasing and use-after-free errors.
+The subject of the $\calcwd{let}$ expression must be returnable: since $\scombtwo{\tyenv_1}{\tyenv_2}$ is defined, we know that if the subject (typable using $\tyenv_1$) contains a returnable variable, then it cannot appear in $\tyenv_2$.
+This avoids aliasing and unsafe usage errors.

-Rule \textsc{T-Spawn} types spawning a term $M$ of unit type as a new process.
-The type environment used to type $M$ can contain any number of returnable, but the conclusion of the rule `masks' any returnable types as second-class.
+Rule \textsc{T-Spawn} types the $\spawn{\tma}$ construct, which spawns a unit-typed term $M$ as a new process.
+The type environment used to type $M$ can contain any number of returnable types, but the conclusion of the rule ``masks'' any returnable types as second-class.
 Intuitively, this is because there is no need to impose an ordering on how a variable is used in a separate process: while within a single process a \calcwd{guard} on some name $x$ should not precede a send on $x$, there is no such restriction if the two expressions are executing in concurrent processes.
 Rule \textsc{T-New} creates a fresh mailbox with type $\retty{\mbrecvone}$, since subsequent sends and receives must ``balance out'' to an empty mailbox.